icywire/project-falcon/registry-keys.md

 | RID 25.3.1 | `0` |
 | Apple macpro / r6.4 | not set |

 **Performance:** When enabled, reduces overhead when GPU allocations are paged in/out under VRAM pressure.
-RID disables it likely because it targets older Windows versions that predate WDDM 3.1.
-Older Apple and Bootcamp drivers similarly do not target this feature.

 > **Note:** Exact behavior is inferred from the WDDM 3.1 framework; this key is not publicly documented by AMD.